 CWSRF Project Obligation means any loan contract, installment sale agreement and any and all other agreements, resolutions and other related documents entered into by a Recipient evidencing amounts owed to the Board in connection with the financing of a CWSRF Eligible Project.

+CWSRF State Match Portion means that portion of a Series of Bonds designated as a State Match Portion in the Related Series Indenture that is issued to finance CWSRF Project Obligations.

-Debt Service means, as of any date, with respect to the Bonds then Outstanding and, in the case of the Additional Bonds Test and the Coverage Test, to be Outstanding, the aggregate amount of principal and interest scheduled to become due (either at maturity or by mandatory redemption), as calculated by the Board in accordance with this definition.
+Debt Service means, as of any date, with respect to the Bonds then Outstanding and, in the case of the Additional Bonds Test, the Coverage Test and the calculation to be done in accordance with Section 8.06 hereof, to be Outstanding, the aggregate amount of principal and interest scheduled to become due (either at maturity or by mandatory redemption), as calculated by the Board in accordance with this definition.
 For purposes of calculating Debt Service, the following assumptions are to be used to calculate the principal and interest becoming due in any Bond Year:

 (i) in determining the principal amount due in each Bond Year, payment shall (unless a different subsection of this definition applies for purposes of determining principal maturities or amortization) be assumed to be made in accordance with any amortization schedule established for such principal, including any minimum sinking fund account payments;